nebius/terraform-nb-kubernetes/README.md

 ## Features

-- Create Kubernetes cluster of two types: zonal or regional
+- Create zonal Kubernetes cluster
 - Create user defined Kubernetes node groups
 - Create service accounts and KMS encryption key for Kubernetes cluster
 - Easy to use in other resources via outputs